ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ```

 There are two main reasons explaining this:
-1. It is impossible to write an algorithm that takes two functions and returns `true` if they always return the same output when provided the same input and `false` otherwise
+1. It is impossible to write an algorithm that takes two functions and returns `true`, if they always return the same output when provided the same input, and `false` otherwise
 1. Assuming it was possible, such an algorithm would declare that quicksort and bubble sort are equal.
 That would mean those procedures are substitutable, which is not the case.

 It may seem counterintuitive that classes of objects of the same kind (i.e., having the same type) exist where equality between objects does not make sense.
 High school mathematics does not provide examples of those classes.
 But in the case of computing procedures seen as functions, equality isn't the right tool to compare them.